 He began to pour through all scientific literature regarding present and traditional treatments for cancer.
 In the meantime, he continued to take cannabis.

 Just a short while later, the bumps disappeared and Rick’s doctor cleared him of skin cancer.
-When Rick told him how he’d been healed, the physician wasn’t convinced.
+When Rick told him how he felt he’d been healed, the physician wasn’t convinced.
 It was then that Rick realized that if other people were going to benefit from cannabis, he’d have to spread the word himself.